redhat-et/glowing-quantum/operators-examples/qiskit-dev-operator/operator/README.md

-This installation method will use the latest version of the operator image that has been built and published to docker hun
+This installation method will use the latest version of the operator image that has been built and published to docker hub